Commitments are equivalent to statistically-verifiable one-way state generators: Introduction

-We extensively use properties of $\alpha$-R\'enyi entropies, which are generalizations of Shannon and von Neumann entropies and are widely used in information theory, especially for one-shot tasks.
-A crucial information-theoretic tool that we use is the Chain-rule for Rényi entropies shown by Dupuis~\cite{Renyi_chain_rules}.
-This however requires $XQ^{i^*}$ to be (largely) flat.
-A state is called flat if all non-zero eigenvalues are the same.
-An important property that we use in our proof is that $\alpha$-R\'enyi entropies of flat states are the same for any $\alpha\in[0,\infty]$.

-In \cite{HILL}, the input $X$ was uniform and hence $Xf(X)$ was already a flat distribution.
-In our case $XQ^{i^*}$ may not be automatically flat and we need to do extra work to flatten it.
-We introduce a classical (non-uniformly generated) register $J$ that we append to $XQ^{i^*}$ such that conditioned on $J$, $XQ^{i^*}$ is (largely) flat.
-We then append another classical register $B$ such that the combined state $XQ^{i^*}JB$ is (largely) flat.
-We note that even though the construction of $J$ and $B$ is non-uniform, they are required only during the analysis.
-In the final construction of the imbalanced $\EFI$ pair, we trace out $J$ and $B$, and hence it is uniform.
-In classical information theory, the idea of flattening a probability distribution in an extended space, finds its origins for example in the well-known correlated-sampling protocol~\cite{Holenstein_2009}.
-In quantum information theory, the analogous idea of flattening a quantum state (via the so-called "brothers" extension) has been used for example in~\cite{cor3,AJ22,cor1}.

-We then append $g(X)$ to $XQ^{i^*}JB$ to obtain $\tau_0$ and append $U_{|g(X)|}$ to $XQ^{i^*}JB$ to obtain $\tau_1$.
-We show that $\tau_0$ and $\tau_1$ are computationally indistinguishable and have $O(\log n)$ difference in their von Neumann entropies.
-At this point, both $\tau_0$ and $\tau_1$ are non-uniformly generated.
-We use them to create a pair of states $\rho_0$ and $\rho_1$ such that they are computationally indistinguishable and have $1/\poly(n)$ difference in their von Neumann entropies.
+We then take a convex mixture of $\tau_0(i,l)$ over $i$ and $l$ to remove the non-uniformity in the construction due to the choice of $i^*$ and $l_{i^*}$.
+This enables us to create a pair of states $\rho_0$ and $\rho_1$ such that they are computationally indistinguishable and have $1/\poly(n)$ difference in their von Neumann entropies.
 At this point, $\rho_0$ is uniformly generated, however, $\rho_1$ is still non-uniformly generated.
 We then take multiple copies of them to amplify their entropy difference and apply a quantum extractor on them to get an imbalanced $\EFI$ pair with one of the outputs being the maximally-mixed state.
 We then use Fact~\ref{fact:imbalanced_EFI_to_EFI-1}~\cite{KT} that gives an $\EFI$ from an imbalanced $\EFI$, thus completing our proof.

-Note that our construction, when applied to the classical case, provides an alternate to the construction provided by~\cite{HILL} to obtain a classical $\PRG$ from a classical $\OWF$.
+Note that our construction, when applied to the classical case, provides an alternate to the construction provided by~\cite{HILL} to obtain a classical {mildly non-uniform} $\PRG$ from any classical $\OWF$.
 Since we do not argue conditioned on the output $f(x)$, our construction and analysis is arguably simpler and may be of independent interest.
+For converting a mildly non-uniform $\PRG$ to a uniform $\PRG$, we can use the same construction as~\cite{HILL}. {